Korkino, Chelyabinsk Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Korkino serves as the administrative center of Korkinsky District.
 As an administrative division, it is, together with two rural localities, incorporated within Korkinsky District as the Town of Korkino.
 As a municipal division, the Town of Korkino is incorporated within Korkinsky Municipal District as Korkinskoye Urban Settlement.

 Economy

-Korkino is an important coal-mining center.
+Korkino was an important coal-mining center during both the Russian Empire and Soviet periods.
 Coal is no longer mined in the city; the mine is flooded with water.

 Notable people

 Mountain climber Anatoli Boukreev was born here in 1958.

-Professional hockey player Artemi Panarin was raised by his grandparents in Korkino from 1992 onward.
-He currently plays for the New York Rangers.
+Professional hockey player and NHL all-star left wing Artemi Panarin was raised by his grandparents in Korkino.
+He currently plays for the Los Angeles Kings.